gashawgedef/Steghub_Devops_Engineering_Projects/project-06-Web_Solution_With_Word_Press/aws-web-solution-with-wordpress-101-to-103.md

 2. An EC2 Linux Server as a web server (This is where you will install WordPress)
 3. An EC2 Linux server as a database (DB) server

+# Step 1 — Prepare a Web Server

 > Use RedHat OS for this projects we will use very popular distribution called 'RedHat' (it also has a fully compatible derivative - CentOS)